Published on May 7, 2026

 Key features include a high level of automation, high precision in parcel scanning and sorting, flexible configuration, and full integration with Jadlog’s management systems.
 “The use of the new conveyors and the automated sorting system will significantly increase the volume of parcels processed per hour, thereby doubling current capacity,” notes Bruno Tortorello.

-According to Jadlog’s CEO, automation helps eliminate bottlenecks in internal flows and ensures more consistent, faster and more predictable operations, particularly during peak periods such as Black Friday.
+According to Jadlog’s CEO, automation eliminates bottlenecks in internal flows and ensures more consistent, faster and more predictable operations, particularly during peak periods such as Black Friday.

 A real driver of regional development